Ed-Whyatt/abundant-books-ms-4/README.md

 ### API Application Programming Interfaces Used

 1. [Google Books API](https://developers.google.com/books)
-    - Google Books API is used for the book Synopsis information in the books information Synopsis tab.
+    - Google Books API is used for the book Synopsis information in the book's information Synopsis tab.

 1. [openlibrary.org](https://openlibrary.org/dev/docs/api/authors)
-    - Open Libary is used for the Authors information in the books information Author tab.
+    - Open  Library is used for the Authors information in the book's information Author tab.

 ## Testing
 ***